Lindelöf hypothesis: The density hypothesis

-In theory improvements to Baker, Harman, and Pintz estimates for the Legendre conjecture and better Siegel zeros free regions could also be expected among others.
+In theory, improvements to Baker, Harman, and Pintz estimates for the Legendre conjecture and better Siegel-zero-free regions could also be expected, among others.

 L-functions

 The Riemann zeta function belongs to a more general family of functions called L-functions.

 In 2010, new methods to obtain sub-convexity estimates for L-functions in the PGL(2) case were given by Joseph Bernstein and Andre Reznikov and in the GL(1) and GL(2) case by Akshay Venkatesh and Philippe Michel and in 2021 for the GL(n) case by Paul Nelson.